Looking for Something?

 Method

 1. In a small bowl, combine brown sugar, paprika, salt and ground black pepper.
-Stir the mixture together and then sprinkle mixture all over pork, covering as much area as possible.
+Stir together then sprinkle mixture evenly over the pork.

 2. Place onions into the bottom of the slow cooker and place pork on top of the onions.
-Distribute sliced banana peppers over the top of the pork.
+Spread banana peppers over the top of the pork.

 3. In a small bowl or a measuring cup, combine cider vinegar, Worcestershire sauce, white sugar, dry mustard powder and garlic salt.
 Stir until well combined.